 This post provides a continuation of wordplay collections displayed on December 5, 2020, through March 10, 2021.
 In these, classic palindromes (phrases and sentences whose letters are ordered identically when they are read either forwards or backwards) were described and extolled in verse by the team of Dr. G.H. and Giorgio Coniglio.
-The contents of the most recent post are:
+The contents of the most recent post included these illustrated verses:

 25. Zeus sees Suez

 28. No 'D'; No 'L' -- London (negation)

 29. Dogma?
 I am God